-- Grate a full-flavoured cheese instead of slicing for sandwiches as a little will go a long way
+- Grate a full-flavoured cheese instead of slicing for sandwiches – a little will go a long way

 - Use granary or wholegrain bread instead of white

-- Use low-fat mayo or even a low-fat yogurt with tuna or egg fillings
+- Use lower-fat mayo or even a lower-fat, low-sugar yogurt with tuna or egg fillings

 - Bulk up sandwiches with healthy salad

-- Leftover rice and pasta make for great salad bases
+- Leftover rice and pasta make great salad bases

 - Include vegetables and fruit as snacks